Anushka7310/Anushka7310/README.md

 <br/>

-- 🌱 I’m a Full-Stack Web Developer and a Data Science Enthusiast.
+- 🌱 I’m a Full-Stack Web Developer located in India.

-- 🔭 I’m a Third Year Computer Science Undergraduate with Specialization in Data Analytics.

-- 🌱 I’m currently learning **Machine Learning** and  **Data Science**

 - 📫 How to reach me **anushkaguptably@gmail.com**

 ------